flyingfishfuse/discord_bot/README.md

 I am trying to make it so people new to chemistry can do something like the following:

-ammonium perchlorate + pure_water <==> (expected output but with names instead of formulae)
+ammonium perchlorate + pure_water <==> (expected output but with names instead of formulae) Or something just as easy but with electrodes and a solution.

 including a formatted list of properties for that solution